herbermqh/LunarVim/README.md

   everywhere.
 - I've added vertical markers at 80 and 120 characters.
   - Galaxy line displays the current column and line length, these change colour at 80 and 120 characters.
-- The current cursor line is highlighted in red, #870000
+- The current cursor line is highlighted in red, #605555
 - The current cursor column is highlighted in light blue, #483d8b.
-- Whitspace at the end of a line in highlighted in bright Red.
+- Whitespace at the end of a line in highlighted in bright Red.
 - Margin:
   - Current line number is highlighted in Yellow.
   - Relative line numbers are shown in RoyalBlue1.